microsoft/DynamicTelemetry/docs/docs/PositionPaper.ObserverEffect.document.md

 **Dynamic Telemetry mandates** that a ***[probe must not intentionally alter system state]{.underline}***.
-This does not preclude the use of a probe type akin to the ETW event in Windows with dynamic telemetry;
+This does not preclude the use of a probe type akin to the ETW event in Windows with Dynamic Telemetry;
 however, it does mean that the application of ETW within dynamic telemetry must not modify the system state.
 Although this may initially seem prohibitively costly during a quick read of this chapter; further